 The SeaFit Programme is a joint initiative from the Fishermen’s Mission and Seafarers Hospital Society, working in partnership to deliver sustainable improvement in the health and wellbeing of fishermen and their families around the UK.
 Scroll to the bottom of the page to read the Seafit evaluation report for year 1.

 The SeaFit Programme provides a range of free mental and physical health and wellbeing services for fishermen and their families.
 This includes:

-- Health checks at the harbourside
+- Health Checks at the harbourside

 - Healthy Lifestyle Advisors in the community

-- Dental checks with some initial treatment
+- Dental checks with some initial treatment and subsidised costs

 The first Seafit health check took place in Peterhead from 2nd -4th October 2018 and was an outstanding success.
 The event brought together a wide range of health and wellbeing experts to provide advice, support, and treatment at or near a harbourside.
 Over the course of three days, we saw many local fishermen and their families undertaking 59 health checks and 21 dental checks.

 The second was in three locations in Northern Ireland: Ardglass for two days in March 2019, followed by one day in Portavogie and two days in Kilkeel in April 2019.
 All together we reached over 150 fishermen in three ports, with blood pressure and diabetes checks, carbon monoxide and skin cancer tests, physiotherapy, oral health checks, and eye tests as well as information, support and guidance on many aspects of physical and mental health and wellbeing.

 We have so far conducted a series of events over 48 days in 18 ports.
 In addition to providing easier access and treatment right on the quayside, we have also raised awareness of the importance of health care via campaigns, social media, and publicity on specific health conditions.
 All contributing to improving the health and wellbeing of many fishermen and their families.